Luzkan/smells/content/smells/complicated-boolean-expression.md

 #### Comprehensibility

-It's easier to read declarative words than to computate logic statements.
+It's easier to read declarative words than to compute logic statements.

 ### Example